 Though it will definitely not fall in the literary work, but the story does try to explore various layers.
 Though the depth is missing in each of them.
 There is a larger story of being a first woman in man’s world.
 There is an emotional story of a tough and lonely life of young officers who have to live away from civilization and their families most of the times.
 Follow strict rules, live by the command of their seniors to the extent of getting exploited but not be able to question.
 There is an evolution of a young girl into a tough army officer who can command hundreds of men.
 There is a story of a woman having to work harder to be equal to male peers.
 It touches upon the career versus love or family dilemma that almost every career woman faces.

 There is a story of friendships that are formed in short period of time and are lost when people get transferred.
 There is a depiction of Indian army life which I do not think has been often written about.

-Author has mentioned but carefully avoided the controversial topics around Indian army like the absolute control of seniors over the junior’s lives, purchase of substandard material for the jawans in tough terrains, personal lives of officers mingling with the professional ones, treatment of ladies by the seniors.
-There is good description of the locations mentioned in the story specially the camp in desert.
-The authentic language of the forces ports you their world literally.
-Author could have chosen to be bit more humorous as there were ample funny situations in the story to show her wit.
+Author has mentioned but carefully avoided the controversial topics around Indian army.
+Like the absolute control of seniors over the junior’s lives, purchase of substandard material for the jawans in tough terrains, personal lives of officers mingling with the professional ones, treatment of ladies by the seniors.
+There is a good description of the locations mentioned in the story especially the camp in the desert.
+The authentic language of the forces ports you to their world literally.
+The author could have chosen to be a bit more humorous as there were ample funny situations in the story to show her wit.
 She began in a humorous way but lost it on the way.
-The story line around romance could have been more romantic, it was very mechanical and there was a matter of fact statement feel to it.
+The storyline around romance could have been more romantic, it was very mechanical and there was a matter of fact statement feel to it.